 Relationships And Manipulation: Am I Being Used?

 Relationships, whether they’re familial, platonic, or romantic, can often be considered the bedrock of being a human.
 We are, to some degree, set apart from other mammals and animals for the way we interact with the others of our species, and the homes and lives we create for ourselves in conjunction with others.
 Relationships can therefore be a significant part of almost every human being's life, regardless of the exact presentation of those relationships.
 It is perhaps for this reason that spotting serious relationship red flags can often be difficult, if not altogether impossible, and that so many people find themselves in relationships that involve abuse, neglect, or bullying.
-Below, we’ll discuss some signs that you may be experiencing manipulation and ways to overcome it.
+Below, we’ll explore signs of manipulation in relationships.

 What is manipulation?